CharuGupta-eng/vsdOSPowerCalc/README.md

   4. To see how we download ngspice, python3 and other useful things which have to download please see below in Python Power Tool Usage
      (Dependencies) section.
   ### NOTE: This tool work properly in PYTHON3.
-It sometime create problem in exexution in PYTHON2 so i recommend to use in PYTHON3 only.
+It sometime create problem in exexution in PYTHON2 so i recommend to use it in PYTHON3 only.

 # USE PYTHON SCRIPT TO FIND Average POWER